 As always, with rewards comes risks.
 Doing business in countries with different economic and social values can sometimes lead to undesirable results.
-In the past, U.S. companies have lost facilities to hostile foreign countries when the politics turned against the U.S. Also, currency exchange can work for or against the company (recently it has been against.)
+In the past, U.S. companies have lost facilities to hostile foreign countries when the politics turned against the U.S. Also, currency exchange can work for or against the company.
 As always, you must weigh the risks vs. rewards prior to investing.

-Full Disclosure: Long CL, MMM, JNJ, XOM, MCD in my Dividend Growth Portfolio.
-See a list of all my dividend growth holdings here.
+Full Disclosure: Long CL, XOM, MCD, KO, MMM in my Dividend Growth Stocks Portfolio.
+See a list of all my Dividend Growth Portfolio holdings here.

 This article was written by Dividends4Life.
 If you enjoyed this article, please subscribe to my feed [RSS] or have future articles emailed to you [Email].